fiatconnect/specification/fiatconnect-api.md

 #### 9.3.3.3. `PSEUserAction`

+**Deprecated:** Note that `PSEUserAction` is deprecated and its use is discouraged, in favor of the more general `URLUserAction` schema.
+Consider migrating existing implementations over to using this schema instead of `PSEUserAction`.

 `PSEUserAction` is a User Action Details Schema for transfers in requiring use of the Colombian [PSE payment system](https://www.pse.com.co/persona).

 ```